zaicodes/blingz-accessories/README.md

 - Midjourney was used to generate images used in the website.
 - The icons are from Font Awesome.
+- Canva was used to design the website's logo

 ### Acknowledgements